nprapps/lunchbox/README.md

 **Lunchbox** is a suite of tools to create images intended for social media sharing.
 It includes:

-* *Quotable*: Converts quoted text into a branded image
+* *Quotable*: Converts quoted text into a branded image.
 * *Factlist*: Produces a branded image with a list of items.
 * *Waterbug*: Creates a watermarked image with attribution.